open/close all folders

 - An episode of Midsomer Murders has a killer use a saber tooth tiger skull to make marks on the body to hide the real cause of death.

-- Happens in a NCIS episode, with a serial killer masking his murders in a natural park as accidents — including a grizzly attack.
+- Happens in an episode, with a serial killer masking his murders in a natural park as accidents — including a grizzly attack.
 The bear sure did partially eat the corpse, but during the autopsy Ducky finds a stab wound in the heart that is too neat to have been done by bear claws.

 - In another episode "Dog Tags", Abby clears the name of a German Shepherd she has named Jethro.